girl with a dog on a farm

 Building Life Skills

-67 students went on residentials trips to Cologne and Paris.
+90 students went on residentials trips to New York, Cologne and Paris.

-70 Students enrolled for the Duke of Edinburgh award
+A record 90 students enrolled for the Duke of Edinburgh award.

 Well-being